 The Sunshine State is making headlines again and not for a positive reason.
 Contaminated drinking water, a public health and safety issue thrust into the spotlight by the 2000 movie Erin Brockovich, is alarming thousands of Tampa Bay residents.
 The Environmental Working Group (EWG) recently published a new study that reveals Tampa Bay’s drinking water exceeds the maximum chromium levels the California Office of Environmental Health Hazard Assessment deem safe.
 As news of this cancer-causing toxin in Tampa’s water spreads, citizens wonder how at risk they are.
+Can a Miami wrongful death lawyer help?

 In 1993, a single mother named Erin Brockovich almost single-handedly put an end to local water contamination by the Pacific Gas and Electric Company of California.
 Her work shed light on the toxins infiltrating local drinking water supplies, which led to California’s current public health goals concerning water.
 The contaminant in question was chromium-6, a cancer-causing toxin linked with liver damage, reproductive problems, lung cancer, and developmental harm – the same contaminant now discovered in Tampa Bay’s water.